pidupuis/grunt-submake/README.md

 ### Options

-#### options.separator
-Type: `String`
-Default value: `',  '`

-A string value that is used to do something with whatever.

-#### options.punctuation
-Type: `String`
-Default value: `'.'`

-A string value that is used to do something else with whatever else.
+No options available for now.

 ### Usage Examples

 #### Simple
-In this example, make is executed for a specific subproject.`
+In this example, `make` is executed for a specific subproject.`

 ```js
 grunt.initConfig({